Midohajhouj/DDoS-Toolkit/README.md

 </p>

 **DDoS Toolkit is a powerful and customizable tool designed for ethical cybersecurity testing and research.
 It enables users to simulate a wide range of Distributed Denial of Service (DDoS) attacks and includes additional modules for network scanning, anonymization, and Wi-Fi deauthentication.**
-**This tool is designed to work on Kali Linux or any other distribution with a full Python 3 library support.**
+**This tool is designed to work on Kali Linux or any other distribution with a full Python3 library support.**

 > 🚨 **Note: The author is not responsible for any misuse of this tool.
 Use it responsibly for educational and testing purposes.**